New York anti-obesity ads pair soda, leg amputations

 "Instead of utilizing scare tactics, the beverage industry is offering real solutions like smaller portioned containers and new calorie labels that show the number of calories in the full container, right up front, to help people chose products and sizes that are right for them and their families," he said.

-Nearly 57 percent of New Yorkers are overweight or obese, according to the department, and about 10 percent of have been told they have Type 2 diabetes.
+Nearly 57 percent of New Yorkers are overweight or obese, the department said, and about 10 percent of New Yorkers have been told they have Type 2 diabetes.

+Earlier advertisements in the anti-obesity campaign include 2009 images of oozing fat being poured into soda containers in an attempt to illustrate the link between the excessive consumption of sugary drinks and obesity.

-There was some evidence that an earlier campaign had an impact: The percentage of adults drinking at least one sugary drink a day declined from about 36 percent in 2007, before the ads appeared, to about 30 percent in 2010, the department said, citing surveys.
+There was some evidence that the campaign has had an impact: The percentage of adults drinking at least one "sugary drink" a day declined from about 36 percent in 2007, before the ads appeared, to about 30 percent in 2010, the department said, citing department surveys.

-Marion Nestle, a professor of Nutrition, Food Studies, and Public Health at New York University, said portion sizes were an important factor in determining how much people eat, or overeat.
+Marion Nestle, the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health at New York University, said that portion sizes were a very important factor in determining how much people eat, or overeat.
+People can be fooled by larger portion sizes into thinking they are eating less than actually are.

-New York City has forced certain chain restaurants to prominently display calorie counts for each item on their menus to make people more aware of how much they are consuming.
+The city has forced certain chain restaurants to prominently display calorie counts for each item on their menus.
+Farley, the health commissioner, said it was likely that this requirement was making some restaurants reconsider the size of their portions rather than have to publicize "embarrassingly" high calorie counts for food items.